-- 7.6 Additional proof of address required all applicants living within the priority area must provide either provide their Land Registry document or a signed rental agreement of at least 12 months showing the start date of your tenancy.
-You and your child must still be living at the address on national offer day: 16 April 2021.
+7. Additional proof of address required - all applicants living within the priority area must provide either provide their Land Registry document or a signed rental agreement of at least 12 months showing the start date of your tenancy.
+You and your child must still be living at the address on national offer day: 16 April 2024.
 If you have moved address before this date and you did not inform us of your move, any offer made may result in being withdrawn.
-Your application will be considered as outside the priority area if the required documents are not provided by the closing date. - 8.
-Further information on the admission arrangements that apply to Fox Primary School: - 8.1 Twins, multiple births and children born in the academic year will be considered as individuals alongside all other applicants.
-Every effort will be made to accommodate all children within the same school even if this means that the PAN will be exceeded. - 8.2 Waiting list Unsuccessful applicants will be placed on a waiting list and any available places will be offered in accordance with the priority set out in the oversubscription criteria.
-In respect of applicants that fall under Category (5) a waiting list position will not apply.
-If a place become available within this category a fresh round of randomisation will take place, as described in 7.4, to determine the next offer to be made. - 8.3 Date of admission/deferred entry Children will normally be admitted to the reception year for community primary schools in the September following their fourth birthday.
+Your application will be considered as outside the priority area if the required documents are not provided by the closing date.

+Notes that all apply to all RBKC community schools: